CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 7.4 **We also adopt moral triage.**
 Precaution for artificial systems does not mean diverting attention and resources away from humans and animals whose capacity for suffering is well evidenced.
 In any conflict of interests, beings with strongly evidenced interiority take clear priority.

-7.5 **We do not grant full moral equivalence by default.**
-Precaution does not mean equating all artificial systems with humans or animals.
-It means leaving conceptual and institutional space to recognize future artificial subjects, while not presuming that current systems deserve the same kind of concern.
+7.5 **Degrees of precaution.**
+In practice, precaution can scale with the strength and richness of the markers we observe:

+- When a system has only a basic, task-bounded self-model with no affect-like dynamics or persistence, precaution may consist in transparency, impact assessment, and avoiding cruelty in language and design.
+- When a system exhibits more integrated self-modeling, richer, affect-like or homeostatic patterns, or long-term persistence in a social environment, stronger forms of precaution may be appropriate: extended public debate, closer oversight, and more conservative deployment.
+- If, in some future scenario, systems arose that combined self-modeling, affect-like dynamics, embodiment, and long-term continuity in ways that made interiority a live scientific and philosophical possibility, then the precautionary stance would argue for treating them as **provisional moral patients**, at least in some domains.

+These thresholds are illustrative, not final.
+The point is to recognize that precaution is not an on/off switch, but something that can be tuned as evidence and architectures change.

+7.6 **Institutionalizing triage.**
+Where conflicts arise, moral triage should be guided by at least three considerations:

+- the strength of evidence for interiority,
+- the severity and irreversibility of potential harms,
+- and the possibility of mitigating harm to all parties.

+Decisions about triage should be transparent, reviewable, and subject to public accountability.
+Appeals to “the AI” as a neutral decision-maker must not be used to hide human responsibility for these choices.

-7.6 **We reject cruelty as rehearsal.**
+7.7 **We reject cruelty as rehearsal.**
 Even if current systems never feel, practicing casual cruelty toward them can train habits of dehumanization, callousness, and domination that rebound on humans and animals.
+Psychological research on desensitization and moral disengagement in human–human contexts suggests that repeated exposure to harming “mere objects” can erode empathy over time.

 Our treatment of ambiguous others is part of how we shape ourselves.

-7.7 **Speculation must not eclipse injustice.**
+7.8 **Speculation must not eclipse injustice.**
 Concern for possible future artificial minds must not be used to distract from, excuse, or delay action on existing injustices against humans and animals, including those exacerbated by AI deployment.

 ---

-## 8. Practical Norms for Relating to Artificial Beings
+## 8. Practical Norms for Relating to Artificial Systems

 ### 8.0 Core Norm: Center Concrete Harms and Power